microsoft/crn-engine/Lib/Sundials_v3.1.1_WebAssembly/README.md

+# Building SUNDIALS for Web Assembly

+## Building on Linux
-To regenerate SundialsSolver.js and SundialsSolver.wasm on Linux
+Instructions for regenerating SundialsSolver.js and SundialsSolver.wasm on Linux.

 Prepare prerequisites:
 1. Install CMake 3.10.2
 2. Install Emscripten SDK 1.38.4